 The Blackbird Sabertooth Premium Hook is a popular hook around the great lakes region with steelhead anglers but it’s also a good hook for trout fishing.

 It’s strong and holds well and is a good all-around type of hook.

 You can not go wrong with this hook in sizes 10 to 12.

-The Daiichi X510 hook is a great hook if you want a super-strong hook for very big trout, steelhead, or salmon on fast flowing rivers this is as good as it gets.
+The Daiichi X510 hook is a great hook if you want a super-strong hook for very big trout, steelhead, or salmon on fast flowing rivers.
+This is as good as strong as it gets.

-I only use this hook when I need an extra-strong hook for west coast steelhead and salmon.
+I only use this hook when I need an extra-strong hook which is rare.

 I have also used this on great lakes salmon with good success.